-- In the two audits reviewed, the firm did not make a required communication to the issuer's audit committee related to the significant risks identified through its risk assessment procedures.
-In these instances, the firm was non-compliant with AS 1301, Communications with Audit Committees. - In one audit, the engagement team performed procedures to determine whether or not matters were critical audit matters but, in performing those procedures, did not include certain matters that were communicated to the issuer's audit committee and that related to accounts or disclosures that were material to the financial statements.
-In this instance, the firm was non-compliant with AS 3101, The Auditor's Report on an Audit of Financial Statements When the Auditor Expresses an Unqualified Opinion.
+- In one audit reviewed, the firm did not make certain required communications to the audit committee related to (1) the significant risks identified through its risk assessment procedures and (2) the firm's evaluation of the issuer's ability to continue as a going concern.
+In these instances, the firm was non-compliant with AS 1301, Communications with Audit Committees. - In one of two audits reviewed and in six other audits, the firm included in its audit report an explanatory paragraph describing substantial doubt about the issuer's ability to continue as a going concern, but did not place it immediately following the opinion paragraph.
+In these instances, the firm was non-compliant with AS 2415, Consideration of an Entity's Ability to Continue as a Going Concern. - In one of two audits reviewed and in five other audits, the firm's audit report was not addressed to the shareholders.
+In these instances, the firm was non-compliant with AS 3101, The Auditor's Report on an Audit of Financial Statements When the Auditor Expresses an Unqualified Opinion. - In one audit reviewed, the engagement team performed procedures to determine whether or not matters were critical audit matters but, in performing those procedures, did not include a matter that was communicated to the audit committee and that related to accounts or disclosures that were material to the financial statements.
+In this instance, the firm was noncompliant with AS 3101, The Auditor's Report on an Audit of Financial Statements When the Auditor Expresses an Unqualified Opinion.
 This instance of non-compliance does not necessarily mean that other critical audit matters should have been communicated in the auditor's report.